tls-attacker/Anvil-Web/readme.md

 Currently Anvil Web supports only the following application specific implementations of Anvil Core:
  - [TLS-Anvil](https://github.com/tls-attacker/TLS-Anvil)

+## Quick Start
+To run quickly run Anvil-Web to analyze a report or start a test, download the `docker-compose.yml` file from the root of this project and run `docker compose up -d`.
+After that you should be able to go to http://localhost:5001/ to see the web interface.

 ## Building
 ### Docker (recommanded)
 This project is easiest built by using the supplied Dockerfile.